 "We’ve created new “family” in the way of friends who are also geographical orphans, but there is still a pause that happens before we think about imposing on a friend.
 Some of these “family” friendships are new and possibly tenuous relationships that may only exist because we are all in the same boat.
 Without a deeper connection, it is easy to overstep boundaries and so, in most cases, we choose not to impose.
 We’d rather be alone and keep those friendships rather than potentially lose our only sources of local support.
 We need to save those requests in case of an emergency; not for a daily pick-me-up."

-I read this passage on Knocked Up Abroad, an expat blog recently and it's really resonated for me.
+I recently read this passage on an expat blog Knocked Up Abroad and it's really resonated for me.
 I also found these two articles very useful:

 On Depression: For Many, Life as an Accompanying Spouse Comes at a Great Cost